 Tracy Herd.
 Tracy is currently working as an independent health improvement specialist for the European Men’s Health Forum and with RBE Associates (UK).
 She is also an assessor for the Royal Society for Public Health (RSPH) Health and Wellbeing Awards.
 She is the former Deputy Chief Executive of the Men’s Health Forum (UK) where she was responsible for developing new programmes and service models that work better for men.
 She led the Forum’s work on men and obesity, men’s health in the workplace and developed training to support health professionals to engage more effectively with men on health issues.

 Paul Hopkins.
 Paul has an MSc in Men’s Health and studied at Leeds Metropolitan University .
 He has a background in nursing and public health work, with interests in social marketing and male health promotion; he has also worked in the private sector and as a Research Associate at the University of South Australia with Associate Professor Gary Misan.
 Paul is currently a Visiting Fellow of the University of Gloucestershire and developing the Mengage project with a focus on practical preventative health work with boys and men.
+He is also is a member of the Erasmus+ Project team for SSaMS (Sports Science Students as Mentors) which aims to improve the educational attainment of boys and young men through the mentoring capabilities of sports science students.

 Mike Kirby.
 Professor Mike Kirby has expertise in all aspects of men’s health, with particular strengths in the management of diabetes, and cardiovascular risk, lower urinary tract symptoms, erectile dysfunction, and andrology.
 He is an Associate Member of The British Association of Urological Surgeons, Fellow of the Royal College of Physicians and Visiting Professor to the Prostate Centre London.
 Mike is also editor in chief of the Primary Care Cardiovascular Journal and sits on the editorial boards of several journals including the British Journal of Diabetes and Vascular Disease and the International Journal of Clinical Practice.